Life With Osteoporosis

 Some broken bones require an operation to aid healing; others get better on their own.
 Sometimes, a fracture needs to be immobilised (or kept still) for a period of time but, with other fractures, this isn’t necessary.
 Here are three common fractures that can be caused by osteoporosis, how they are treated and how healing is promoted.

 A plaster cast will usually be applied in hospital to stabilise the break and aid healing.
 A hospital stay will not usually be necessary.
 The plaster cast will stay on until the bone has healed, usually for about six weeks.
 You will be advised about appropriate exercises to help strengthen your muscles and get back to normal activities.

-A small proportion of people with wrist fractures may go on to develop longer-term problems, such as osteoarthritis of the wrist.
-A rare but painful complication of wrist fracture is a condition known as complex regional pain syndrome (CRPS).
-To reduce your chance of developing CRPS it is important to do the recommended exercises before and after the cast is removed.
+A small proportion of people with wrist fractures may go on to develop longer-term problems such as osteoarthritis of the wrist.
+Complex regional pain syndrome (CRPS) is a rare but painful complication of wrist fracture.
+To reduce your chance of developing CRPS, it is important to do the recommended exercises before and after the cast is removed.

 If you were already quite frail before breaking your hip, you may need a period of rehabilitation after your operation so that you can go home safely.
 The length of stay in hospital can be between five days and three weeks.
 A physiotherapist should give you specific advice about appropriate exercises to help with your recovery.

 There are other fractures that may occur with osteoporosis such as fractures of a rib, an upper arm or the pelvis.
 If you experience one of these, talk to your doctor or ask to see a physiotherapist for advice about what you can expect and also about appropriate exercises (or limits to your activities) to aid your recovery.

 The experience of compression fractures is varied.
 For some people, these fractures occur suddenly with severe and disabling pain but for many, the compression of the bone is ‘silent’, causing little or no pain.